isaacgerg/synthetic_aperture_sonar_autofocus/README.md

    estimation of phase errors in synthetic-aperture-radar imagery."
    JOSA A 10.12 (1993): 2539-2546.

+The PGA autofocus has a flag to also compute the "shadow PGA" method of Prater, et al.
+J Prater, D Bryner, and S Synnes.
+"SHADOW BASED PHASE GRADIENT AUTOFOCUS FOR SYNTHETIC APERTURE SONAR."
+5th annual Institute of Acoustics SAS/SAR Conference.
+Lerici, Italy.
+2023.

 For the first class of algorithms, three objectives functions you can focus the imagery with are:
 1. Maximization of mean-normalized variance of the output magnitude image.
 2. Minimization of the entropy of the output magnitude image.